FranciscoMoretti/site/content/blog/vs-code-competitive-programming-setup.md

 slug: vs-code-competitive-programming-setup

 title: VS Code Competitive programming setup
-description: How to set up VS Code to solve coding challenges from CodeForces.
+description: Discover the power of VS Code for competitive programming.
+How to configure your environment, connect with CodeForces, and solve coding challenges efficiently.
 date: 2021-10-21
 image:
 ---